tracelayer23/tracelayer/docs/03-SOLUTION.md

 TraceLayer solves the gap between raw onchain data and safe interpretation.

-Instead of only showing transactions, TraceLayer turns raw Account Abstraction and stablecoin activity into structured, reusable, evidence-backed intelligence.
+Instead of only showing transactions, TraceLayer turns raw Account Abstraction activity, token movement, native token usage, and application-specific interactions into structured, reusable, evidence-backed intelligence.

 The goal is simple: